 Of course, politicians will not raise gasoline taxes because it is not politically viable.
 However, it may be viable by offering to pay the tax back to the people.
 Then they can decide whether they want to put it back into their gasoline tank or cut their consumption of gasoline so that they can spend the money for other things.
 Over time, people will buy more fuel-efficient vehicles and find other ways to cut back on gasoline consumption so that they can keep the money.

-Another benefit to taxing gasoline instead of regulating auto manufacturers to improve their fuel economy is the simplification of the the legal code.
+Another benefit to taxing gasoline instead of regulating auto manufacturers to improve their fuel economy is the simplification of the legal code.
 The government doesn't have to pass any new laws except for the tax, and lawyers wouldn't be able to circumvent the tax.
 Indeed, economic efficiency would be increased because it would eliminate the economically worthless work done by lawyers to circumvent the law.

 Markets for Negative Externalities

 Another solution to limit negative externalities is by creating a market for the right to create the negative externality.
 One such market currently being created is for the right to pollute.
 Overall, the government first determines how much pollution it deems safe, then it issues a quantity of pollution rights for a specific price or distributes a set quantity to companies that need it.
-If it is too costly for a company to pollute less than what it has rights for, then it can purchase additional rights from companies that have more than what they need, or they can purchase anti-pollution devices to reduce pollution.
+If it is too costly for a company to pollute less than what it has rights for, then it can purchase additional rights from companies with more than what they need, or they can purchase anti-pollution devices to reduce pollution.
 Because the quantity of pollution rights is limited, pollution rights can also be bought by people who are interested in conservation, forcing companies to lower the amount of their pollution.

 For instance, the addition of the 1990 amendments to the Clean Air Act allowed companies to trade with what the EPA calls allowances for sulfur dioxide (SO2) pollution, which causes acid rain.
 Polluters are allowed so many allowances, which they can trade or sell to other utilities either through private negotiations or through EPA auctions, or they can save the allowances for the right to emit sulfur dioxide in future years.
 There is also an Opt-in Program that allows pollution sources that are not required to participate in the Acid Rain Program to voluntarily join, so that they can sell their allowances to other polluters.
 Anyone, including investors and brokers, can also purchase allowances to sell to polluters who need them.